 The surgery is done, and you’re on the path to your new smile.
 This next phase is all about healing, and giving your body the support it needs will make a world of difference.
 Think of this as the quiet but crucial part of your smile transformation.
 Following a few simple guidelines will help you feel better faster and ensure your new implant settles in perfectly.
 We’ll walk through exactly what you need to do to have a smooth and comfortable recovery, especially if you opted for dental implant sedation and are feeling groggy.

-Simple Dos and Don’ts for Healing
+Your Healing Dos and Don’ts

 The most important thing you can do is follow the specific instructions we give you—they’re tailored just for you.
 Be sure to take any prescribed medications on schedule to manage discomfort and prevent infection.
 For the first week, stick to soft foods like smoothies, yogurt, and soup, and avoid anything hard, crunchy, or spicy that could irritate the area.
 It’s also critical to avoid smoking, as it can seriously slow down healing and increase the risk of complications.
 Whether you’ve had a single tooth replaced or are healing from an All-on-4 dental implant procedure, these simple steps are your foundation for a successful recovery.